brighamskarda/chess/README.md

 ## Contributing

 I'm open to suggestions and contributions.
 Feel free to post them on github issues and pull requests.
-You can also email me directly at <mailto:brighamskarda@gmail.com>.
+You can also email me directly at [brighamskarda@gmail.com](mailto:brighamskarda@gmail.com).
+Also take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Usage